 Check the provider response logs of SMS deliveries in the CloudWatch console.
 In each delivery status log, the providerResponse attribute contains the reason for delivery success or failure.

-Note: If you just now enabled CloudWatch Logs for SMS messages, you won't see logs of your account's past SMS usage from before you enabled logging.
+Note: If you just now enabled CloudWatch logs for SMS messages, you won't see logs of your account's past SMS usage from before you enabled logging.

 As a test, you can use Amazon SNS to send an SMS message to your own mobile phone.
-If the test message doesn't arrive, check the logs for the provider response.
+If the test message doesn't arrive, then check the logs for the provider response.

 View the month-to-date SMS spending